XVS Bridge

 contract.
 Follow these steps:

-: The address on the destination chain where you want to receive the XVS tokens_amount
+: The address on the destination chain where you want to receive the XVS tokens

-: Amount of XVS tokens you want to send, defined with 18 decimals_callParams
+: Amount of XVS tokens you want to send, defined with 18 decimals

-(indicating that you are not paying in ZRO tokens)adapterParams
+(indicating that you are not paying in ZRO tokens)

 (ethers.utils.solidityPack(['uint16','uint256'],[1, gasValue]) the gas value should be greater then minDestGas which is set to 300k).